Eliassj/ARS.jl/docs/src/index.md

 samples = ARS.sample!(sam, 100000)

 fig, ax, p = hist(samples, bins=100, label = "Samples", normalization = :pdf)
-lines!(ax, 0..1, beta_proper, label = "Target")
+lines!(ax, 0..1, beta_proper, label = "Target", color = Cycled(2))
-fig
+fig # hide
 ```

 Of course, we can specify arbitrary bounds.
+Let's define the same beta distribution as above but truncated at $[0.5, 1.0]$ and compare them with sampling from a truncated `Distributions.jl` distribution. (with plotting code hidden for brevity).

 ```@setup 2
 cols = Makie.wong_colors()